Vitalis Outsourcing Master Service Agreement

 The Relationship under this Agreement shall proceed in the following order, unless specified otherwise in the Agreement:

-1. Upon matching, the name of the Talent will be advised by Company to Client through the latter’s nominated email address ________________.
-The email advice shall be a binding document as to the beginning of the partnership between Client and the Talent, the latter acting on behalf of Company, pursuant to this Agreement.
+Upon matching, the name of the Talent will be advised by Company to Client through the latter’s nominated email address: ________________________________.
+The email advice shall document the beginning of the partnership between Client and the Talent, the latter acting on behalf of Company, pursuant to this Agreement.

-1. Services shall be deemed rendered by Company to Client upon the first formal virtual meeting between Client and the Selected Talent (known and hereinafter referred to as the “Kick-off Call”).
+Services shall be deemed rendered by Company to Client upon the first formal virtual meeting between Client and the selected Talent (known and hereinafter referred to as the “Kick-off Call”) or the agreed start date, whichever occurs first.

 B. Rematching.

-In the event that a new Executive Assistant is requested by Client, a rematch may occur, wherein steps 3 and 4 of the foregoing process (Clause A of this Exhibit B) shall be repeated to replace the Talent first matched with Client (“outgoing” Talent).
-The binding partnership between the outgoing Talent and Client shall automatically cease once the new Talent (“incoming” Talent) and Client have their Kick-off Call.
+In the event that a new Executive Assistant is requested by Client, or a rematch is required due to VA/Executive Partner unavailability, fit concerns, or staffing issues, a rematch may occur.
+The binding partnership between the outgoing Talent and Client shall cease once the new Talent and Client have their Kick-off Call or agreed transition start date.

 Exhibit B